matthias-stemmler/wnf/crates-io.md

 For a detailed explanation on how to use this crate, see the [crate documentation][docs].

-For examples, see the [examples] folder.
+For examples, see the [examples] folder in the crate repository.

 ## Minimum Supported Rust Version (MSRV) Policy